PCR Testing In Ukraine

 A list of laboratories in Ukraine where you can take a PCR test is listed Here

-Visitors arriving from "Green Zone" countries will not be required to undergo self-isolation.
+Visitors arriving in Ukraine from "Green Zone" countries will not be required to undergo self-isolation.
 All such citizens could stay in country being visited only if they have Health Insurance Certificate covering COVID-19 treatment and observation.
 The insurance policy must be issued by a company registered in Ukraine.

 Avoid crowded places,